In the last post we learnt about the GREASE-FALL, which is “how to distribute the fats in order to obtain a specific kind of cream”.

 Lauric Acid has been claimed to have antimicrobial properties.

-I use very low percentage of butters (0.5-1%, but even this small amount is needed for the consistency of the cream) and then, when I have to pick the oils, I pick them with different densities but I make sure that they are low in Oleic and Palmitoleic Acids, while they are rich in Linoleic and Alpha-Linoleic Acids.
-This is what I have done and so far I had good results
+A practical example: I use very low percentage of butters (0.5-1%, but even this small amount is needed for the consistency of the cream) and then, when I have to pick the oils, I pick them with different densities but I make sure that they are low in Oleic and Palmitoleic Acids, while they are rich in Linoleic and Alpha-Linolenic Acids.
+This is what I have done and so far and I have had good results🙂

-Online you can very easily find schemes about even the most exotic oils!
-You will easily find data about their density and also their fatty acids content!
+Online you can very easily find data about even the most exotic oils: both on their density, spreading ability and content of fatty acids.

 Black currant oil